The “Polish camp” in Lahde/Weser

 • Official greeting of the Polish bishop, Józef Gawlina

-After the war many Polish displaced persons found a job in the British occupied zone.
+In the Civil Mixed Labour Organisation, many Polish displaced persons also found a job in the British occupation zone after the end of the war.

 • "Polenlager" Lahde - Hörspiel von "COSMO Radio po polsku"